 Business end users are often interested in the emissions of individual assets such as powerplants, factories, pipelines or other business-related facility.
 Business end users often need quantification of carbon offset potential from land, coastal and ocean carbon sequestration projects.
 End users may also want projections of emissions in view of potential climate feedbacks within their facility or sector.

 Research users generally require access to detailed data as inputs into their added value products.
-GGMI modelled outputs that provide gridded concentration and surface flux data will be used for process studies, for comparison with other models (improvement of tools), boundary conditions for downscaling of the GGMI outputs, and for dedicated analysis in support of scientific assessments (e.g., IPCC assessments).
+GGGW modelled outputs that provide gridded concentration and surface flux data will be used for process studies, for comparison with other models (improvement of tools), boundary conditions for downscaling of the GGGW outputs, and for dedicated analysis in support of scientific assessments (e.g., IPCC assessments).

 3.4.3 Technical requirements and general guidance on development of applications and data utilization for global outputs

-The GGMI will output a set of net flux fields.
+The GGGW will output a set of net flux fields.
 Methodologies will be needed to partition the emission product into sectors, gases, and regions and to determine uncertainties.
 Aggregation of the flux product will be particularly useful for ocean fluxes and unmanaged land.
 Evaluation of interannual variability will be needed as part of the global stocktake, such as to assess drought response or decadal variability in ocean carbon fluxes.

 At the national scale, aggregation of emissions can provide a starting point for development of improved emission information where little emissions information currently exists.
 This may be particularly relevant for non-CO2 emission sources.